More Evidence that Exercise Prevents Cancer

 Endogenous sex hormones are strongly implicated in the development of breast and endometrial cancer.
 Physical activity may modulate the production, metabolism, and excretion of these hormones, so an association with these cancers is biologically possible.

-Physical activity may also reduce the risk of cancer through its normalising effect on body weight and composition.
-Evidence from population based studies suggests that occupational, leisure, and household activities are associated with about a 30% reduction in breast cancer rates (5)… Those studies that have explored the link between physical exertion and the risk of endometrial cancer suggest a negative association (1,3).
+Physical activity may also reduce the risk of cancer through its normalizing effect on body weight and composition.
+Evidence from population-based studies suggests that occupational, leisure and household activities are associated with about a 30% reduction in breast cancer rates (5)… Those studies that have explored the link between physical exertion and the risk of endometrial cancer suggest a negative association (1,3).

 In September, the American College of Sports Medicine released a Canadian study published in its journal, Medicine & Science in Sports & Exercise, that looked at 1,233 cases of breast cancer and 1,237 “controls” (women who did not have the disease), comparing their lifetime physical activity patterns and other factors, including diet, tobacco and alcohol use and family history.